 Reese: "That Terminator is out there.
 It can't be bargained with; it can't be reasoned with.
 It doesn't feel pity, or remorse, or fear.
 And it absolutely will not stop, EVER, until you are DEAD."

 - HYDRA in Captain America: The Winter Soldier.
 When they want Fury dead, they gang up on him with a dozen guys with assault rifles, and when that fails, snipe him through the wall.
 Cap merits a Walking Armory backed by five guys with assault rifles and one with a massive minigun.
 They have been infiltrating their main adversaries for so long that they pretty much control it.
-When they do engage in Evil Gloating, there's a reason; Zola is calling in a missile attack on his position, and Pierce is chatting to hostages who he can kill with the press of a button.
+When they do engage in Evil Gloating, there's a reason; Zola called in a missile attack on his position and is stalling for its arrival, and Pierce is chatting to hostages who he can kill with the press of a button.
 And their ultimate plan is to kill people who might be threats down the road, using near-unassailable flying aircraft carriers encrusted with guns.

 - Dragon And Thief: "Don't I get a last meal?
 A blindfold?
 Anything?"
 Jack says this just before the baddies attempt to herd him into an airlock.
 He fortunately managed to stall long enough anyway.

 - Fidelias in Codex Alera.
 He tends to solve everything with as little fuss and drama as possible, and generally follows Pragmatic Villainy to the end.